dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 #### Responsiveness

-Nothing really changes because of mobile version.
+Nothing really changes because of the mobile version.
-The same grid is applied and the same 8x8 and height rule applies.
+The same Grid is applied, and the same 8x8 and height rule applies.
 If your components and the fonts have to be smaller, then be it.
 Redesign them to match your use case.

 That's what I did with most of my components.

-`TODO: Show some size variations for different screen ratios` `TODO: Share 8x8 pixel grids for desktop and mobile`
+`TODO: Show some size variations for different screen ratios` `TODO: Share 8x8 pixel grids for desktop and mobile

 ## Opening up for discussion

-So, not sure if I have a conclusion, but I liked very much working all my components in Figma and React this way.
-The initial creation and implemation of each component is a bit tedious but, so is creating a Design System from scratch!
+So, not sure if I have a conclusion, but I liked working all my components in Figma and React this way.
+Each component's initial creation and implementation is a bit tedious, but so is creating a Design System from scratch!

-You can see all the components that I presented in the article on [Figma](https://www.figma.com/file/rmvFgJXvCa8bjYaj2iU4PI/8px-Grid?node-id=724%3A961).
+You can see all the components I presented in the article on [Figma](https://www.figma.com/file/rmvFgJXvCa8bjYaj2iU4PI/8px-Grid?node-id=724%3A961).

-**And you can also see all the components that I made in React on my website. [dnvt's guidelines](https://dnvt.github.io/dnvt-folio/#/dnvt-folio/guidelines/).** (Website fully using this Padded Grid system).
+**And you can also see all the components that I made in React on my website – entirely using this Padded Grid system: [dnvt's guidelines](https://dnvt.github.io/dnvt-folio/#/dnvt-folio/guidelines/).**

 Click on the grid icon to reveal the various grids and baselines!

 ![Show grid](../../assets/images/../../../assets/images/Writings/Grid/show-grid-button.png)

-Let me know if you have any questions, any suggestions or improvements on this idea/concept.
-Lemme know if you find this totally absurd and the whys, it would also tremendously help the grid discussion.
+Let me know if you have any questions any suggestions or improvements on this idea/concept.
+Let me know if you find this totally absurd and the whys.
+It would also tremendously help the grid discussion.

 Thanks for reading!